 25 Popular Fruits—Ranked by Sugar Content!

-You know it's in your soda, your protein bars, and your cereals.
-Heck, it's even lurking in your marinara sauces and salad dressings!
-We're talking about added sugar, of course.
-And this little ingredient is making a big impact on your waistline.
-The pervasiveness of added sweeteners in our diets is linked to an increased risk of obesity, diabetes, heart disease, and stroke.
-But in the epic rush to avoid sugar, many health-conscious consumers and low-carb dieters are starting to cut back on eating fruit.
+The pervasiveness of added sugar in our diets is linked to an increased risk of obesity, diabetes, heart disease, and stroke.
+But in the epic rush to avoid sugar, many health-conscious consumers and low-carb dieters are starting to avoid eating fruits because it contains natural sugar.
+Despite containing sugar, fruits are a part of a healthy diet when eaten in the right portions.

 Total Sugar: 1 cup, chopped, 29.3 g